RohitKotiveetil/UnrealEngine--Translocator/README.md

 # UnrealEngine--Translocator
-Recreation of the Translocator from Unreal Tournament using blueprints in Unreal Engine.
-Optimized for Unreal Engine 5 Early Access.
+Recreation of the Translocator from Unreal Tournament using blueprints in Unreal Engine

+Optimized for Unreal Engine 5.6

 **Preview:** https://www.youtube.com/watch?v=ZHWwCo5KyQY